 Ordinary Seaman Samuel Sloan Crawford (P/UDX1273) served in the Royal Navy Volunteer Reserve during World War Two.
-Born in 1913, he was the son of Mrs. M. Crawford of Belfast, Co.
+Born on 25th August 1912, he was the son of William Crawford and Margaret Crawford (née Ritchie) of Whiteabbey, Belfast, Co.
 Antrim.

 Samuel married Isabella Crawford of Templepatrick, Co.
 Antrim.
 The couple set up home at Concrete Row, Whiteabbey, Co.
 Antrim and had a daughter named Margaret Crawford.